CleverChuk/ConversationEvolution/README.md

 * Cannot create an index and then create a constraint that uses that index.
 The constraint must be created first which then creates the index.

+* If using the import tool:

+    -Data must be in CSV format

+    -Each node data import must have a header.

+    -Node header and data file must have the ID field.

+    -Each edge(relationship) data import must also have a header

+    -Edge header and data files must have START_ID,END_ID and TYPE fileds.

+Go [here](https://neo4j.com/docs/operations-manual/3.5/tools/import/file-header-format/#import-tool-header-format-nodes) for more details on date import

 **Indexes in Neo4j**

 - takes up storage space